holyjak/static-jsfexpression-validator/README.md

 ---

-Architecture refactoring: Stateless objects and message passing through a central delegator with support for plugging-in filters.
+IDEA: Architecture refactoring: Stateless objects and message passing through a central delegator with support for plugging-in filters.
 Key components:
 - Message: Contains Context, input, output (may be of the same type as the input).
 Context holds the static global state (e.g. user-registered local vars), public state from upstream workers